Are you looking for the best attractions in Singapore? If so, you’ve come to the right place!

-Kampong Glam, also known as the Arab Quarter was one of my favourite areas to explore in Singapore.
+Kampong Glam, also known as the Arab Quarter was one of my favorite areas to explore in Singapore.
 The area is home to the impressive Sultan Mosque and boasts with an eclectic mix of Islāmic stores, restaurants, hipster bars and young designer boutiques.
 Find anything from incense to silk fabrics, as well as cool clothing stores here.

 - Visit the Sultan Mosque.

 - Grabbing some satay and chilling at the bohemian styled, BluJaz Cafe.

 - Strolling through Haji Lane and snapping up pics of all the cool street art.

 Stepping into Katong is like stepping into yesteryear.
 Once home to coconut plantations, Katong is today better known as an Instagram hot spot.
 And for a good reason.
 Here, tucked away in suburbia, you’ll find the colorful Peranakan houses.
 With their ornate facades, detailed motifs, and ceramic tiles, you’ll have no trouble getting your Instagram on.

-These soft pastel coloured houses have long been one of the best attractions in Singapore and you certainly won’t regret taking the lengthy bus ride to get here.
+These soft pastel-colored houses have long been one of the best attractions in Singapore, and you certainly won’t regret taking the lengthy bus ride to get here.

 - Take a selfie at the pretty pastel-colored Peranakan houses in Joo Chiat Road.

 - Grab the best laksa in town at 328 Katong Laksa.

 Foodies!
-Get an in-depth look at Peranaken history, culture and cuisine with this exclusive Katong Food Tour.
+Get an in-depth look at Peranakan history, culture, and cuisine with this exclusive Katong Food Tour.

 The river cruise is a great way to enjoy the sights along the banks while leisurely making your way through Clarke Quay, Boat Quay, and Robertson’s Quay.
-Spot iconic sights such as Raffles Landing Site, The Merlion, The Esplanade, Marina Bay Sands Park, The Fullerton Hotel and so much more.
+Spot iconic sights such as Raffles Landing Site, The Merlion, The Esplanade, Marina Bay Sands Park, The Fullerton Hotel, and so much more.

 - Taking a 40-minute river cruise, passing some of the best riverside highlights in Singapore.

-- Checking out the very colorful and historic, Old Hill Street Police Station.
-Although it houses the Ministry of Communications and Information today, this former police station is one of the most vibrant police stations you’ll ever see!
+- Checking out the very colorful and historical, Old Hill Street Police Station.
+Although it houses the Ministry of Communications and Information today, this former police station is one of the most striking police stations you’ll ever see!